wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/3-create-a-cds-entity.md

 4. At the bottom, click **Create**.

 You will notice in our example, the new table and primary column begins with **cree0_**.
-Additional columns created for this table will also begin with **cree0**, this is specific to our demo environment.
+More columns created for this table will also begin with **cree0**, this is specific to our demo environment.
 When testing in your own environment this may look different.

 ## Add and customize columns